yanvoi/informal_to_formal_llm/docs/README.md

 Quantization techniques were applied to reduce the size of the trained models, making them more efficient for deployment without significant loss in performance.
 This step was crucial for integrating the models into the web application and REST API.

 ### Evaluation Metrics
-The performance of the models was evaluated using BLEU and ROUGE metrics.
+The performance of the models was evaluated using BERTScore and ROUGE metrics.
 These metrics provided insights into the quality of the formalized text compared to the reference sentences.

 ### Data Augmentation
 Synthetic data generation was a key component of the training process.
 By leveraging instruction-tuned LLMs, a large and diverse dataset was created, which significantly improved the robustness of the models.